JuliaPalacios/phylodyn/README.md

 1. [SimpleBNPR](https://github.com/mdkarcher/phylodyn/blob/master/vignettes/SimpleBNPR.Rmd): A short example showing how to use BNPR and BNPR-PS on simulated data, illustraring methodology in [2] and [5].

-2. **NewYorkInfluenza**: A case study analyzing influenza data from New York, reproducing analysis in [5] on data from [1].
+2. [NewYorkInfluenza](https://github.com/mdkarcher/phylodyn/blob/master/vignettes/NewYorkInfluenza.Rmd): A case study analyzing influenza data from New York, reproducing analysis in [5] on data from [1].

-3. **RegionalInfluenza**: A case study analyzing influenza data from nine geographic regions, reproducing analsyis in [5] on data from [3].
+3. [RegionalInfluenza](https://github.com/mdkarcher/phylodyn/blob/master/vignettes/RegionalInfluenza.Rmd): A case study analyzing influenza data from nine geographic regions, reproducing analsyis in [5] on data from [3].

-4. **RegionalSeasonality**: A case study analyzing influenza seasonality from nine geographic regions, reproducing analsyis in [5] on data from [3].
+4. [RegionalSeasonality](https://github.com/mdkarcher/phylodyn/blob/master/vignettes/RegionalSeasonality.Rmd): A case study analyzing influenza seasonality from nine geographic regions, reproducing analsyis in [5] on data from [3].

-5. **SimplePhyloinfer**: A short example comparing BNPR with a split HMC MCMC sampler approach, illustrating methodology in [4].
+5. [SimplePhyloinfer](https://github.com/mdkarcher/phylodyn/blob/master/vignettes/SimplePhyloinfer.Rmd): A short example comparing BNPR with a split HMC MCMC sampler approach, illustrating methodology in [4].

-6. **LongPhyloinfer**: A longer example comparing BNPR with multiple MCMC samplers, including split HMC as in SimplePhyloinfer, illustrating methodology in [4].
+6. [LongPhyloinfer](https://github.com/mdkarcher/phylodyn/blob/master/vignettes/SimplePhyloinfer.Rmd): A longer example comparing BNPR with multiple MCMC samplers, including split HMC as in SimplePhyloinfer, illustrating methodology in [4].

-7. **LocalGenealogies**: A short example of MCMC-based inference of effective population size trajectories from a sequence of local genealogies.
+7. [LocalGenealogies](https://github.com/mdkarcher/phylodyn/blob/master/vignettes/LocalGenealogies.Rmd): A short example of MCMC-based inference of effective population size trajectories from a sequence of local genealogies.
 Genealogies are assumed to be a realization of the Sequentially Markov Coalescent (SMC') model.
 The methodology is developed in [6]

 ## Datasets